 Cross the Alps on our E-MTB tour of Switzerland

 On this new E-MTB tour in Switzerland you’ll e-mountain bike through the beautiful Graubünden region from north to south.
 We’ll put the seamless Swiss transport system to good use to get farther into the mountains and valleys, experiencing true Swiss backcountry riding, as well as tremendous man-made flow trails.
+And with your E-MTB you’ll conquer climbs you never thought possible!

 With summer in full swing, our photographer Ross Bell travelled to Switzerland to meet up with our guide, Dave, and friend Tina, to capture the vast landscapes, glorious trails, and delicious food on our latest e-mountain bike tour in Switzerland.
 You can also read Ross’ photo diary…